 Hispanics are one of the most rapidly growing ethnic groups in America, with a rich and diverse culture rooted in Mexico, the Caribbean, and South America.
 In this “Hispanic Heritage” series, readers will discover four writers who are helping to create a new and vibrant Latino literature in the United States.
 Their novels center around family ties, particularly the universal bonds between mother and daughter, grandmother and granddaughter, and among sisters.

-The series continues with THE HOUSE ON MANGO STREET, by Sandra Cisneros on April 1; and ESPERANZA’S BOX OF SAINTS, by Maria Amparo Escandon on April 24.
+The series continues with the fourth and final title in the series, ESPERANZA’S BOX OF SAINTS, by Maria Amparo Escandon on April 24.

 -- A Hat on My Head

 -- Spring Weather